 Around 1328 [her father] Henry of Grosmont 1st Duke Lancaster (age 18) and [her mother] Isabel Beaumont Duchess Lancaster (age 8) were married.
 She the daughter of [her grandfather] Henry Beaumont Earl Buchan (age 49) and [her grandmother] Alice Comyn Baroness Beaumont.
 He the son of [her grandfather] Henry Plantagenet 3rd Earl of Leicester 3rd Earl Lancaster (age 47) and [her grandmother] Maud Chaworth.
 They were fourth cousins.
 He a great grandson of King Henry III of England.
 She a great x 4 granddaughter of King Henry I "Beauclerc" England.

-On or before 4th April 1340 Maud Plantagenet Duchess Lower Bavaria was born to Henry of Grosmont 1st Duke Lancaster (age 30) and Isabel Beaumont Duchess Lancaster (age 20) at Bolingbroke Castle, Lincolnshire [Map].
+On or before 4th April 1340 Maud Plantagenet Duchess Lower Bavaria was born to [her father] Henry of Grosmont 1st Duke Lancaster (age 30) and [her mother] Isabel Beaumont Duchess Lancaster (age 20) at Bolingbroke Castle, Lincolnshire [Map].
 The exact date of her birth uncertain.
 The Inquisition of her father in May 1361 refers to Blanche being "Maud lady of Henaud [Hainault], aged 21 years on the feast of St. Ambrose last".
 The Feast of the Ambrose being the 4th of April so Maud was born on or before the 4th of April 1340.
 She a great x 2 granddaughter of King Henry III of England.

 In 1344 Ralph Stafford and Maud Plantagenet Duchess Lower Bavaria (age 3) were married.
 She the daughter of Henry of Grosmont 1st Duke Lancaster (age 34) and Isabel Beaumont Duchess Lancaster (age 24).
 He the son of Ralph Stafford 1st Earl Stafford (age 42) and Margaret Audley Countess Stafford (age 26).
 They were third cousin once removed.
 He a great x 2 grandson of King Edward I of England.
 She a great x 2 granddaughter of King Henry III of England.